Dock Street Brewing Company: History

 Dock Street was created in 1985 as a bottled beer operation based in Bala Cynwyd, Pennsylvania.
 It was founded by photographer Rosemarie Certo and her husband Jeffrey Ware, a Philadelphia restaurateur.

 In 1989, the pair opened a brewpub in the Logan Square neighborhood of Center City, Philadelphia's central business district.
 By 1996, the company was producing more than 25,000 barrels of beer and distributing to 24 states, making it the 26th largest microbrewery in the U.S.

 Certo and Ware sold the company in 1998 to Poor Henry's Brewery & Restaurant, operated by a descendant of the family behind the Henry F. Ortlieb Brewing Company, also of Philadelphia.
 In 2000, Poor Henry's ceased operations.

 Certo repurchased the brand and bottling operation in 2002.
 In 2007, the brewery reopened as a pizza-centric brewpub in the former Firehouse Farmers Market in the Cedar Park neighborhood in West Philadelphia.
 The facility featured a 10-barrel brewing system, four fermenters, and six lagering tanks, and produced about 1,000 barrels per year.

 Certo and Ware's daughter, Renata Vesey (Certo-Ware), a graduate of Boston University, and son, Sasha Certo-Ware, a graduate of Franklin & Marshall College, hold leadership roles in the company.

 In January 2017, Mark Russell, a graduate from Temple University, assumed the position of Head Brewer.

 In April 2017, Dock Street Brewing Company expanded with Dock Street Cannery + Lounge, a mixed-use space with a canning line, two fermenters, and a tasting bar with craft cocktails.
 With the expansion and the addition of the new fermentation tanks, Dock Street's capacity increased by 225%.
-In October 2019, Dock Street announced that all beers on tap at this location would be experimental, one-off batches under Dock Street West Lead Brewer Edwin Lopez.
+In October 2019, Dock Street announced that all beers on tap at this location would be experimental, one-off batches under Dock Street West Lead Brewer, Edwin Lopez.
 In 2017, Philadelphia Magazine awarded Dock Street Cannery "Best New Bar" and in 2019 the Cannery won "Best Intellectual Drunk Fun” for their on-going prose reading series.

 In August 2019, Dock Street Brewing Company expanded again with Dock Street South, a 10,500 square foot production brewery and brewpub on Washington Avenue in Point Breeze, Philadelphia, with Mark Russell as Head Brewer.
 Canning operations were moved to this location as well.
-Production capacity at this location is 4500 barrels per year.
+Production capacity at this location is 4,500 barrels per year.

-Dock Street Cannery closed in 2020, and in June 2022, Dock Street announced the closure of Dock Street West after fifteen years in the firehouse.
-At the same time, Dock Street President and Owner Rosemarie Certo announced the brewing company would be opening a new location in Philadelphia's Fishtown neighborhood by the end of 2022.
-Details about the newest location have not been revealed yet.
+Dock Street Cannery closed in 2020, and in June 2022, Dock Street announced the closure of Dock Street West after 15 years in the firehouse.
+At the same time, Dock Street President and Owner Rosemarie Certo announced the brewing company would be opening a new location in Philadelphia's Fishtown neighborhood, which opened its doors in April 2023.

+In 2023, Dock Street released Dock Street Wedding Beer, one of the only packaged beers brewed specifically for weddings, and the first beer brewed with symbolic ingredients and symbolic label art.